-Christo, born in Bulgaria and studied at the Fine Arts Academy, Sofia, met Jeanne-Claude in 1958 in Paris and have collaborated since 1961.
+Christo was born in Bulgaria and studied at the Fine Arts Academy, Sofia.
+He met Jeanne-Claude in 1958 in Paris; the two began collaborating in 1961.
 The artists permanently took up residence in New York in 1964.
 Jeanne-Claude passed away in 2009.

-Wendy Evans Joseph founded Wendy Evans Joseph Architecture in 1996 and serves on the Architectural League Board of Directors.
+Moderated by Wendy Evans Joseph.
+Joseph founded Wendy Evans Joseph Architecture in 1996 and serves on The Architectural League’s board of directors.

 This lecture is co-sponsored by The Irwin S. Chanin School of Architecture of The Cooper Union.

 The League gratefully acknowledges Alan Wanzenberg for his support of this program.
 This program was made possible in part by public funds from the National Endowment for the Arts; the New York State Council on the Arts, a State Agency; and the New York City Department of Cultural Affairs, in partnership with the City Council.